 They come in a variety of strengths, vehicles, and packaging to fit your needs.
 Nowadays, you can easily find a supplement for any typical or atypical vitamin and mineral.

-Whether you are looking for a pure vitamin C supplement or an internet-crazed supplement such as ashwagandha mushrooms, the supplement aisle probably has it.
+Whether you are looking for a pure vitamin C supplement or an internet-crazed supplement such as ashwagandha, the supplement aisle probably has it.

 How Do Dietary Supplements Work?